Employer of Record in Mexico

 If an employee is let go without a good reason, they are entitled to severance pay.
 This pay includes three times their usual monthly salary and an extra 20 days' pay for each year they've worked beyond 15 years.

 For voluntary resignations or firings with a valid reason, employees with 15 or more years of service get a bonus called a seniority premium.
-This bonus equals 12 days' pay for each year they've worked.
+This bonus equals 12 days' pay for each year they've worked, capped at twice the minimum daily salary in force.

 Disclaimer